mj10777/mapmbtiles/README.md

 * some of the Mbtiles creation logic was based on :
     *  the original project source can be found at `https://github.com/mapbox/mbutil/blob/master/mbutil/util.py`

-* some of the Mbtiles funtionality :
+* some of the Mbtiles funtionality from the `Landez` project :
     *  the original project source can be found at `https://github.com/makinacorpus/landez`

 ***

-The main goal was to adapt the `gdal2tiles.py` to also support the creation of a mbtiles Database
+* The main goal was to adapt the `gdal2tiles.py` to also support the creation of a mbtiles Database
     * the basic functionality has otherwise not been changed
     * `gdal2tiles.py` has been renamed to `gdal2mbtiles.py` to avoud conficts with the original gdal version

-The created mbtiles Databases are base on the same logic used in the geopaparrazi project:
+* The created mbtiles Databases are base on the same logic used in the geopaparrazi project:
     * [https://github.com/geopaparazzi/geopaparazzi/wiki/mbtiles-Implementation]
     * it used `tiles` as a view and not a table
     * it will check for `blank` images (all pixels have the same RGB value) and store this only onece

-When install on linux, a 'soft-link'  called 'gdal2mbtiles' will be created
+* When install on linux, a 'soft-link'  called 'gdal2mbtiles' will be created
     * this can be called with the same paramaters as `gdal2tiles.py`
     * when called with `--mbtiles` the [output] parameter will be used as the file-name for mbtiles
        * the extention `.mbtiles` should be used